-6.5 Hotel / Motel Initiatives
+6.5 Hotel / Motel and Hospitality/Entertainment Initiatives

-Members of the Community Policing Unit and Criminal Investigations Unit will initiate and provide intelligence training and seminars to the Hotel/Motel Association.
+Members of the Community Policing Unit and Criminal Investigations Unit will initiate and provide intelligence training and seminars.
 This program will be designed to share information and crime prevention methods with businesses associated with tourism.
-Intelligence meetings will be held with local hotels.
+Intelligence meetings will be held with local hotels or other hospitality and entertainment venues.